-There was a temple dancer in the village by name Valli and she also heard the King’s announcement.
+There was a temple dancer in the village by name Valli and she also heard this announcement.

 Valli got an idea.
-She prepared very thin rice appalams (chips) adding salt and took them to the place where the Siddhar was meditating.
+She prepared extremely thin paper-like rice appalams (chips) with salt in it and took them to the place where the Siddha was meditating.
 When he stretched out his palm to catch a falling leaf, she placed an appalam on his palm and he ate the same oblivious to the fact that someone was placing them on his palm.

 “What do you seek?” he asked with kindness.